 During our visit to Lexington, KY we took a Unique Horse Farm Tour with tour guide extraordinaire, Shaun Washington.
 He shared with us that we needed to come back to see a race at Keeneland.
+We didn’t know what to expect for our first race and I wanted to share useful tips before your visit.

 Keeneland is a Lexington tradition and only offers a short live racing season during the month of April in the spring and October in the fall.
-Keeneland generates the majority of it’s income from their Thoroughbred auction house which has sold more champions and stakes winners than any other sales company.
+Keeneland generates the majority of its income from their Thoroughbred auction house which has sold more champions and stakes winners than any other sales company.
 That’s why they can afford to have a shorter live racing season than most race tracks.

 When you arrive at Keeneland, you can choose to pay for parking or there is plenty of free parking in several grassy areas that are not far from the entrance.

-If you get to Keeneland really early, I would suggest watching the early morning practice and taking the self guided walking tour.
+If you get to Keeneland really early, I would suggest watching the early morning practice and taking the self-guided walking tour.
 Tailgating is also really popular on race days.
-We attended a Sunday race which was less crowded and a bit more of a kid friendly atmosphere.
+We attended a Sunday race which was less crowded and a bit more of a kid-friendly atmosphere.

 Before each horse race, patrons can view the horses and watch the jockeys mount on the horses at the paddock.